Skip to content

 Available Adapters

-DataclassAdapter Type-safe storage/retrieval of dataclass models with transparent serialization
+DataclassAdapter Type-safe storage/retrieval of dataclass models ✅ Safe (dataclass-only)

 Adapters vs Wrappers